NEW: Irish Daily Star is conducting investigation before deciding whether to shut down

 The magazine must pay a further 10,000 euros a day if it is late in handing over the photos.

-And a French prosecutor opened a preliminary criminal investigation into the incident, the Nanterre prosecutor’s office said Tuesday.
+A French prosecutor opened a preliminary criminal investigation into the incident, the Nanterre prosecutor’s office said Tuesday.

 Catherine and her husband, Prince William, the second in line to the throne, “welcome the injunction that’s been granted.
 They always believed the law was broken and that they were entitled to their privacy,” the palace said.